ulfschneider/ulf.website/content/posts/2013-03-26-self-organization.md

 </blockquote>

 <blockquote>
-<p>… the only possibility of transcending the capacity of individual minds is to rely on those super personal, ´self-organizing´ forces which create spontaneous orders. </p>
+<p>… the only possibility of transcending the capacity of individual minds is to rely on those super personal, 'self-organizing' forces which create spontaneous orders. </p>
 <footer>Friedrich A. von Hayek</footer>
 </blockquote>